Cellulitis Treatment

 How We Diagnose & Treat Cellulitis

 Our medical providers perform thorough skin examinations to assess infection severity, extent, and potential complications.
-We use evidence-based protocols to determine appropriate antibiotic therapy based on infection characteristics, patient factors, and local resistance patterns.
+We use evidence-based protocols to determine appropriate therapy based on infection characteristics, patient factors, and local resistance patterns.
 Our comprehensive approach includes marking infection borders to monitor spread and providing clear instructions for home care and follow-up.

 What to Expect During Your Visit